Aboriginal Student Self-Identification Survey

 - An online survey to help Western University provide the best programs and services to Aboriginal students

-The term ‘Aboriginal’ refers to students of First Nations, Métis, or Inuit (FNMI) ancestry who self-identify
+- The term ‘Aboriginal’ refers to students who self-identity as First Nations, Métis, or Inuit (FNMI) ancestry

 - No proof of ancestry is required

 - The process is voluntary and confidential

 - Indigenous Services oversees the data collection, storage, and reporting in strict confidence and in accordance with privacy legislation

 How: 3-Easy Steps

 - It takes less than 2 minutes to complete